 The trap is just one option in a long-running policy debate over how to let both non-tribal commercial and recreational fishermen catch hatchery salmon while protecting wild fish.

-A new policy launched by former Oregon Gov. John Kitzhaber in 2012 moves gillnetters into side channels and gives recreational boats more time to fish on the main stem of the river.
+A policy launched in 2012 by Oregon’s then-Gov. John Kitzhaber moves gillnetters into side channels and gives recreational boats more time to fish on the main stem of the river.
 But so far that plan hasn’t paid off as promised for the gillnetters.

 “The policy has basically failed from a commercial perspective," said gillnetter Greg Johnson, who sits on a salmon advisory panel for the Pacific Fishery Management Council.
 "The policy has to be modified or we’ll go out of business.”

 But those gears — including the fish trap, as well as other options like purse and beach seines — are still being studied and may end up costing more money than they make for fishermen.
-Oregon and Washington fishery managers are meeting this week to review their Columbia River fishing policy and discuss their options for commercial fishing going forward.
+Oregon and Washington fishery managers have held many meetings to review their Columbia River fishing policy and discuss their options for commercial fishing going forward.

 Johnson said it's too soon to tell whether fish traps will offer a cost-effective solution that other gear types haven't.
 Until the research and analysis is complete, he said, he's not ready to switch gears.